SUBSCRIBE NOW

 For years, Central America has contended with the violence and corruption stemming from organized crime and the drug trade.
-More recently, the countries of the region also found themselves in former U.S. President Donald Trump’s line of fire, due to the many desperate Central Americans who make their way across Mexico to seek asylum at the United States’ southern border.
+Now, the countries of the region once again find themselves at the center of U.S. domestic politics, due to the many desperate Central Americans who make their way across Mexico to seek asylum at the United States’ southern border.

-The steady stream of outward migration is driven by ongoing turmoil, particularly in Nicaragua and the Northern Triangle countries of El Salvador, Guatemala and Honduras.
-The three Northern Triangle countries rank among the most violent in the world, a legacy of the civil wars in El Salvador and Guatemala, which destabilized security structures and flooded the region with guns.
-In that context, gangs—often brought back home by deportees from the U.S.—have proliferated, and along with them the drug trade and corruption, fueling increasing lawlessness.
+The steady stream of outward migration is driven by ongoing turmoil, particularly in Nicaragua and the Northern Triangle countries of Guatemala, Honduras and—until recently—El Salvador.
+The Northern Triangle countries have historically ranked among the most violent in the world, a legacy of the civil wars in El Salvador and Guatemala, which destabilized security structures and flooded the region with guns.
+In that context, gangs, often brought back home by deportees from the U.S., have proliferated, and along with them the drug trade and corruption, fueling increasing lawlessness.
 Popular unrest has done little to produce political solutions, leading many of the most vulnerable to flee.

-Trump instrumentalized migration for domestic political purposes, while also using threatened cuts in U.S. development aid to pressure governments in the region to do more to hamper the outflow and to take in migrants returned from the U.S. border.
+Former U.S. President Donald Trump instrumentalized migration for domestic political purposes, while also using threatened cuts in U.S. development aid to pressure governments in the region to do more to hamper the outflow and to take in migrants returned from the U.S. border.
 But his administration did little to help regional governments address the root causes of the crisis—graft and violence.
-His successor, President Joe Biden, has pledged to return to a more conventional approach of using development aid and high-level support for anti-corruption efforts to address the region’s political, economic and security deficits.
-But the situation on the southern U.S. border since Biden took office suggests the issue will remain no less of a challenge for his administration.
+His successor, President Joe Biden, pledged to return to a more conventional approach of using development aid and high-level support for anti-corruption efforts to address the region’s political, economic and security deficits.
+But in practice, his approach to the crisis on the southern U.S. border since taking office has represented more continuity than change.
+Now, the issue promises to be a central one driving the U.S. presidential election in November, even as the migration flows have begun to shift.

 In places where it seemed that popular movements and a new generation of leaders might make a difference, like Guatemala and El Salvador, entrenched interests have done their best to maintain the status quo, much as they have in the face of reformist efforts in other countries in the region.
-And El Salvador’s president, Nayib Bukele, has more recently raised fears of a return to authoritarianism by concentrating power in his own hands and politicizing the military.
+Since taking office, Salvadoran President Nayib Bukele has raised fears of a return to authoritarianism by concentrating power in his own hands and politicizing the military.
+His ongoing crackdown on the country’s gangs, while undeniably reducing violence, is causing human rights abuses that have raised echoes of the country’s civil war.
+And his recent reelection, despite a clear constitutional prohibition on doing so, further eroded the country’s rule of law.
+Meanwhile, the surprise victory by Bernardo Arevalo in Guatemala’s recent presidential election has revived nearly extinguished hopes for the country’s anti-corruption efforts and—now that he has successfully taken office—its democracy.

 WPR has covered the Central America crisis in detail and continues to examine key questions about what will happen next there.
 Will popular anti-corruption movements survive the backlash against them by the region’s entrenched political interests?
-What effect will the coronavirus pandemic have on the factors driving outmigration?
-How effective will the Biden administration’s approach to the region be?
+Will more countries in the region adopt Bukele’s “war on gangs” model?
+How effective will the Biden administration’s approach to the region be when it comes to addressing the factors driving outmigration?
 Below are some of the highlights of WPR’s coverage.

 Our Most Recent Coverage

 A few years ago, the region seemed to be at a political crossroads, driven by citizens’ frustration with the seemingly perpetual corruption and violence.
-But entrenched elites in Guatemala and Honduras succeeded in dismantling independent commissions that had proven effective at uprooting corruption, while elsewhere, leaders promising reform have failed to deliver.
+But entrenched elites in Guatemala and Honduras succeeded in dismantling independent commissions that had proven effective at uprooting corruption.
+Both countries once again have leaders determined to tackle corruption, but they face stiff resistance.
 Meanwhile, Bukele’s authoritarian slide has raised alarm over the health of El Salvador’s democracy.

 Corruption